joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 ## Bower

 For much of the UI, we are going to use a package manager called [Bower](http://bower.io/).
-Bower calles itself a package manager for the web, and it actually does a great job at doing just that.
+Bower calls itself a package manager for the web, and it actually does a great job at doing just that.
 We are going to use Bower to install and keep track of many of the third-party libraries we are going to use for our job board.

 To install Bower, we simply have to install it from NPM using the following command: